root canal dentist

 The root canal therapy can be described as the removal of the infected pulp (tooth tissue) from inside of the tooth canals.
+The pulp chamber of the tooth consist of nerves and blood vessels.
+When infected, dental pulp gets damaged and infected and needs to be removed and cleaned by the dentist.
 Once the dentist cleans and disinfects tooth canal(s) the next step is to have a tooth filled and sealed with a natural rubber-like material called gutta-percha.
 Depending on your situation, the opening of the tooth is then sealed with a temporary or permanent tooth filling to protect that tooth from further infection.

 When do you need a root canal or what causes you to get a root canal?